Iceland Travel Guide

 Money & Costs

-- Currency: Icelandic Króna (ISK) — ~140 ISK to 1 USD
+Currency: Icelandic Króna (ISK) — ~140 ISK to 1 USD

-- Nearly cashless — cards accepted everywhere
+Nearly cashless — cards accepted everywhere

-- Budget: €80-120/day minimum (mid-range)
+Budget: €80–120/day minimum (mid-range)

-- Groceries from Bónus supermarket 40-50% cheaper than restaurants
+Groceries from Bónus supermarket 40–50% cheaper than restaurants

 Language

-- Official: Icelandic
+Official: Icelandic

-- English widely spoken — virtually everyone is fluent
+English widely spoken — virtually everyone is fluent

-- Useful: Takk (thanks), Bless (bye), Góðan daginn (good day)
+Useful: Takk (thanks), Bless (bye), Góðan daginn (good day)

 Getting Around

-- Car rental essential for Ring Road
+Car rental essential for Ring Road

-- Book 3-4 months ahead in summer
+Car Rental: Book 3–4 months ahead in summer

-- F-roads require 4WD (open Jun-Sep only)
+F-roads: Require 4WD (open Jun–Sep only)

-- Fuel stations in all towns — credit card needed
+Fuel: Stations in all towns — credit card needed

 When to Go

-- Shoulder: May & September (fewer crowds, good light)
+Best: June–August (Midnight Sun, warmest).
+Northern Lights: September–March.
+Shoulder: May & September (fewer crowds, good light).

 When to Visit Iceland